 How Much is the Fee?

 When a match is identified, adopters pay an adoption fee of $2,000 for a puppy or $3,000 for a career change dog.
 Many people give quite generously in return for our dogs, any amount over the adoption fee may be considered a charitable and tax-deductible contribution.
-Adoption fees help to cover Guiding Eyes’ costs of approximately $50,000 per guide dog to breed, raise, train, match and support each team for a lifetime.
+Adoption fees help to cover Guiding Eyes’ costs of approximately $50,000 to $100,000 per guide dog to breed, raise, train, match and support each team for a lifetime.

 How Do I Apply for Adoption?

 To ensure compatibility, potential adopters participate in our selection and matching process by completing an application and providing references.
 Approved applicants are placed in our database while Guiding Eyes works to make the best possible match.

 Once approved, applicants remain in our database until a match is identified; there is no need to renew or revise applications unless relevant information has changed.

 Due to the popularity of our adoption program, Guiding Eyes cannot guarantee regular adoption status updates, but we do our best to respond to individual adoption status inquiries.

 How will I know if Guiding Eyes finds the right match for me?